MicrosoftDocs/power-automate-docs/articles/copilot-overview.md

 ms.collection: bap-ai-copilot
 ---

-# Copilot in Power Automate overview
+# Copilot in Power Automate

 Copilot in Power Automate accelerates your journey to adopting automation and transforming your processes.
 It enhances these scenarios by using the instructions you give Copilot written in natural language to surface possible solutions that can achieve desired results.
 Copilot stays with you all the way during creation to guide you through your entire process.